My name is Craig Jenkins, I live in Alpine, Utah. My wife Lorna and I moved to Alpine from Dallas Texas in 1988.

 The prayer of my heart from day one is that as a family, we would have “ears to hear, hearts to feel, and minds to know.”

 Lorna has not only spoken words to my mind—frankly, they just seem like normal everyday thoughts—the evidence it was her usually comes after the fact.
 She has also used music and the lyrics of songs as a means of comfort, and communication of her thoughts and feelings.
 Especially of her love, support and continued presence.

 Page 74 in “The Message” …music is a powerful conductor of the spirit…quite often, when you are moved to tears, it is because the Spirit is intensely present.

-A number of my “love notes” have come through songs, often that I’m hearing in my mind as I wake up (you would have to know me to understand the miracle that is).
-She has shared 12 songs with me.
-Four hymns, 8 from our era that we spent together.
+A number of my “love notes” have come through songs, often that I’m hearing in my mind as I wake up.
+I have awakened with about twelve tunes on my mind, a few hymns and other songs/tunes from our generation.
 A few weeks after the funeral, as I was sitting in Sacrament Meeting with Scott and his family, the hymn chosen for the Sacrament was “I Stand all Amazed”.
 As the song started tears started flowing.
 I felt Lorna’s presence as she bore her Witness to me of the Savior through that Song.
-Interestingly enough, no special feeling felt by Scott or his family.

 In addition to hearing her in my mind, and through songs.
 A movie and book were also used to bring peace and assurance to me of something I had come to believe.

 And, of course loved ones and friends will be used as messengers.